Data Driven Governance to Drive Development in Meghalaya

 IMPROVING OUTCOMES IN HEALTH, NUTRITION, EDUCATION AND RURAL DEVELOPMENT

-CDFI is collaborating with the State Government of Meghalaya to improve key indicators in the area of Health, Education, Nutrition and Rural Development under an initiative called MOTHER (Meghalaya’s Outcome Oriented Transformation in Health, Nutrition, Education and Rural Development).
+CDFI is collaborating with the State Government of Meghalaya to improve key indicators in areas of Health, Education, Nutrition and Rural Development under an initiative called MOTHER (Meghalaya’s Outcome Oriented Transformation in Health, Nutrition, Education and Rural Development).
 The initiative captures granular data in digital form using mobiles and presents them through “Action Dashboards” to Government officials enabling them to undertake quick and meaningful interventions to improve outcomes.

-The success of the above model was demonstrated in a pilot project which was undertaken in one of the eleven (11) administrative divisions of the State.
-The objectives of this pilot project were
+The success of the above model was demonstrated in a pilot project, which was undertaken in one of the eleven (11) administrative divisions of the State.
+The objectives of this pilot project were:

-(b) To improve learning outcomes of students
+(b) Improving learning outcomes of students,

-(c) To lift the bottom 20% of households (in terms of economic income)
+(c) Lifting the bottom 20% of households.

 IMPROVING LIVELIHOOD OPPORTUNITIES AND ACCESS TO MARKET

-The State Government of Meghalaya has started an initiative to improve livelihood opportunities and access to Market for its people.
+The State Government of Meghalaya has started an initiative to improve livelihood opportunities and access to market for its people.